SimonLeeee/NodeJs-Project/README.md

 # This is a forum that base on NodeJs and Express.

-### I will complete many functions, but now it isn't perfect.
+### I will complete this forum, but now it isn't perfect.